pnxtech/umf/umf.md

 }
 ```

-An application developer may choose to implement a sub message type inside of their message’s body object.
+An application developer may choose to implement a sub-message type inside of their message’s body object.

 ```javascript
 {